-Audiogram: graph showing hearing loss as a function of frequency, measured with an audiometer.
+Audiogram a graph showing hearing loss as a function of frequency, measured with an audiometer.

 Frequently used for analysing time domain functions.
 It is the cross-correlation of a signal with itself.

-Autospectrum: for FFT measurements, the Fourier Transform of a time signal is complex as it has magnitude and phase.
+Autospectrum for FFT measurements, the fourier transform of a time signal is complex as it has magnitude and phase.
 The autospectrum is the average of the squared magnitude.

 For 1/n-octave constant percentage bandwidth measurements, it is the mean square of the filter output.

 Average and Averaging some sound levels only last a second or two and may or may not be repeated on a regular basis and if they are, the levels and intermittency may be different.